info201-grading-2022-wi/final-project-starter/README.md

 **INFO-201: _Foundational Skills For Data Science_ (Winter 2022)**

 You will use this repository for developing your Final Project.
-Some parts of this initial project set-up will likely be confusing.
-That said, during lecture/lab during weeks 5-8 you will learn everything you need to know.
+At first, some parts of this initial project set-up will likely be confusing.
+Please don't worry, because during lecture/lab during weeks 5-8 you will learn everything you need to know.

 *P01: Project Proposal*: [Project Proposal Title](./docs/p01-proposal.md)